-- 1. When the oven is idle, press and hold both the light icon and the clock icon at the same time for a few seconds until the display sounds an acceptance tone.
-AUd should appear in the display. - Press the + key until UPO appears and the default setting of O° (or the last offset temperature) is showing
+- When the oven is idle, press and hold both the light icon and the clock icon at the same time for a few seconds until the display sounds an acceptance chime.
+AUd should appear in the display. - 2.
+Press the + key in the upper part of the display until UPO appears and the default setting of 0° (or the last offset temperature) is showing

 Using the + or - key in the bottom of the display, press until the desired temperature change (offset) is reached.
-The display will change \pm 5° with each key press to a maximum of + 35° or a minimum of - 35°F.
+The display will change ± 5° with each key press to a maximum of + 35° or a minimum of - 35°F.